Nesvilab/MSFragger/tutorial_DIA.md

 <br>

-### Build a spectral library from combined DDA and DIA data
+### Build a library from combined DDA and DIA data
 This workflow is composed of two steps:

 A) extract pseudo-MS/MS spectra from DIA data using DIA-Umpire, and